idleberg/vscode-nsis/README.md

 ### Environment Variables

-This extension supports a variety of ways to provide environment variables such as `NSISDIR` or `NSISCONFDIR`, using the following priority:
+This extension supports a variety of ways to provide environment variables such as `NSISDIR` or `NSISCONFDIR`.
+The following precedence applies:

 1. `terminal.integrated.shell.*` setting
 2. `.env` files
 3. system-wide environment variables

 **Note:** Some operating systems require Visual Studio Code to be launched from terminal in order to access system-wide environment variables.

+Additionally, you can pass special environment variables prefixed with `NSIS_APP_` to your installer script.
+For example, the variable `NSIS_APP_CUSTOM_MESSAGE` can be accessed via `${CUSTOM_MESSAGE}` in your installer script.

 ## Related